-We are committed to ensuring our practice provides an inclusive environment that enables all our people to be the very best they can be.
-We strive to be a role model for positive change across all the professions we represent, and across the wider built environment industry.
+We are committed to creating an inclusive environment where everyone is supported to do their best work.
+We aim to lead by example, both within the professions we represent and across the wider built environment industry.

-The principles of equality, diversity, and inclusion are fundamental to HTA’s mission to be a great place to work.
-We believe this is essential to ensure we attract the very best talent from the widest possible pool and a necessary component of delivering on our goal to create the very best places to live.
-We have established a culture of collaboration across all of our creative endeavours, and have built a reputation for establishing policies and practices that demonstrate a genuine care for its people.
+Equality, diversity, and inclusion are central to our mission to be a great place to work.
+They help us attract talent from the widest possible pool and are essential to our goal of designing better places to live.
+We’ve built a culture of collaboration and are known for policies and practices that show meaningful care for our people.

 Our ED&I journey so far

-We know that supporting an inclusive environment and having a diverse workforce leads to better outcomes for both our practice and for our work.
-Harnessing all the talent we have within HTA and embracing a wide range of identities, lived experiences, and perspectives enable us to better understand the challenges facing our clients and the communities we serve.
+We know that an inclusive environment and a diverse workforce lead to better outcomes—for our practice and for the places we help shape.
+Embracing a wide range of identities, lived experiences and perspectives enables us to better understand the challenges faced by our clients and the communities we work with.

-In 2021 we launched our first Inclusive Leadership Programme, facilitated by Danna Walker from Built By Us, which has given leaders a richer insight into the lives and experiences of colleagues from diverse backgrounds.
-We have also over the past 6 years improved the diversity of our graduate intake through our partnership with Blueprint for All (formerly The Stephen Lawrence Charitable Trust) and Urban Recruitment.
+In 2021, we launched our first Inclusive Leadership Programme, facilitated by Danna Walker of Built By Us, offering our leadership team deeper insight into the lived experiences of colleagues from diverse backgrounds.
+Over the past six years, we have also improved the diversity of our graduate intake through partnerships with Blueprint for All (formerly the Stephen Lawrence Charitable Trust) and Urban Recruitment.

 Our ED&I Strategy

-Our ED&I Strategy was is designed to guide our journey towards creating positive change in how we manage, develop, and support our people, as well as our impact in the industry and on society through our work.
-It presents an assessment of where we are currently and sets out the actions we will take to address areas for improvement over the next 5 years to 2026.
+Our ED&I Strategy sets out our approach to creating lasting change in how we support and develop our people, and how we influence the wider industry and society through our work.
+It assesses where we are now and outlines the actions we will take to improve over the next five years, through to 2026.

 Our ED&I groups

-We involve individuals from across HTA through our ED&I groups and consultative forums, which exist to support our staff and to help form a community through commonality and shared characteristics.
+We involve colleagues from across HTA through our ED&I groups and consultative forums, which support staff and help build community through shared experiences and common interests.

-At the centre of this is our People Forum, which includes representatives from every HTA team, discipline and studio, to provide an opportunity for representatives to share ideas that can be promoted for implementation across the practice.
+At the core of this is our People Forum, made up of representatives from every team, discipline and studio, providing a space to share ideas and shape actions that can be adopted across the practice.

 Our EDI Sub-groups

-Our sub-groups develop and promote programmes specific to their individual needs and experiences to helps foster inclusion across the wider practice.
-By respecting and valuing the unique backgrounds and cultures of all our people, the sub-groups play an important role in making HTA a truly inspiring and inclusive place to work.
+Our ED&I sub-groups design and promote programmes shaped by their members’ experiences and priorities, helping to strengthen inclusion across the practice.
+By recognising and valuing the diverse backgrounds and cultures of our people, these groups play a vital role in making HTA an inclusive and supportive place to work.

 BLACC